yuyttenhove/meshless_voro/README.md

 - `rayon` (enabled by default) – Enable parallel construction of the Voronoi grid.

+- `hdf5` – Allow saving Voronoi grids to [HDF5 format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format#HDF5).

+- `dashu` (enabled by default) — Use the `dashu` crate as the arbitrary precision integer arithmetic backend.

+- `ibig` — Use the `ibig` crate as the arbitrary precision integer arithmetic backend.

+- `malachite` — Use the `malachite` crate as the arbitrary precision integer arithmetic backend.

+  *Disclaimer*: this changes the license to the more restrictive LGPL-3.0-only license.

+- `num_bigint` — Use the `num_bigint` crate as the arbitrary precision integer arithmetic backend.

-- `rug` – Use the `rug` crate as the arbitrary precision integer arithmethic backend instead of the default `big_int`.
+- `rug` – Use the `rug` crate as the arbitrary precision integer arithmetic backend.
   This can increase performance significantly for highly degenerate seed configurations where lots of arbitrary precision arithmetic is needed.

   *Disclaimer:* this changes the license to the more restrictive LGPL-3.0+ license.

-- `hdf5` – Allow saving Voronoi grids to HDF5 format.

 ## License